A localized consensus-based sampling algorithm: Introduction

 \subsection{Bayesian inverse problems}

-A common application area to give rise to problem \cref{eq:intro:intro:dist} is that of Bayesian inverse problems (see, e.g., \cite{kaipioStatisticalComputationalInverse2005,stuartInverseProblemsBayesian2010}).
-Consider a known model $G$ with unknown parameters $u$ and a perturbed observation

-where $\eta$ is some unknown measurement noise.
-The goal is to characterize likely values of $u$, based on $y$ and $G$.
-If we denote by the probability densities $\pi_\mathrm{prior}(u)$ and $\pi_\mathrm{noise}(\eta)$ our prior beliefs about $u$ and $\eta$, then Bayes' rule describes our belief about $u$ after the observation by the \emph{posterior} distribution with density
+\Cref{eq:intro:intro:dist} commonly arises in Bayesian inversion (see, e.g.,~\cite{kaipioStatisticalComputationalInverse2005,stuartInverseProblemsBayesian2010}).
+Consider a model $G$ with unknown parameters $u$ and perturbed observation where $\eta$ is some unknown measurement noise.
+The goal is characterizing likely values of~$u$, based on $y$ and $G$.
+Denoting by $\pi_\mathrm{prior}(u)$ and $\pi_\mathrm{noise}(\eta)$ our prior beliefs about $u$ and $\eta$, Bayes' rule describes our belief about $u$ after the observation by the \emph{posterior} distribution~with~density One approach to solve the Bayesian inverse problem~\cref{eq:intro:bip:bip} is to find the \emph{maximum a posteriori} (MAP) parameter $u_\mathrm{MAP}$ that maximizes~\cref{eq:intro:bip:post} as discussed in, e.g.,~\cite{dashtiMAPEstimatorsTheir2013}: